 The ultimate goal is to attract our attention and to create a sphere of perception that such and such particular company is doing great, is profitable and accountable in the market.
 But is it so easy for a company to last an impression?

 Every newbie in the industry takes a very strategic start to make the new beginning a success.
 All the agendas evolve around the motive of getting accommodated in the current market and suffice the customer needs.

 Great eCommerce website design company is hired to create the most appealing websites.
-Marketing strategies like content marketing & social media marketing are tried by hiring the professional SEO services
+Marketing strategies like content marketing & social media marketing are tried by hiring professional SEO services.

 The think tanks have been brainstorming for a long to find the reason behind failure in spite of presence of every business element.
 There has to be some responsible factor other than sale, marketing, investment and revenue.
 Different case studies and statistics analysis gave us the answer as Customer Lifetime Value.